OrderLab/TrainCheck/mldaikon/proxy_wrapper/README.md

 `model_transfer=Proxy.Proxy(model_transfer, "model_transfer-example.log", log_level = logging.INFO)`

+Note: Initially, we want to achieve automatic instrumentation via `__new__ wrapper`, wrapping all `torch.nn` modules and add a proxy to the targeted modules inherently.
+However, it is discovered that this instrumentation would interfere with inherent torch functionality, such as `torch.autograd` behavior.

 ## Functionality

 - Recursive wrapping: wrap every submodule, call function result, attributes of a given Proxy wrapper